AGRICULTURAL EDUCATION, COMMUNICATIONS AND LEADERSHIP, PhD

 and vocational education.

-education, administration, extension, occupational, and other course offerings from
+of quality agriculture, education, administration, extension, occupational, and other

 The program requires a minimum of 60 semester hours above the master's degree.
 Required